-It’s no exaggeration to state that there is more data in real estate than most in the industry can even contemplate, let alone use in any meaningful sense.
-The volume of data is growing on a daily basis and many organisations are failing to use even a fraction of the data available to them.
+It's no exaggeration to state that there is more data in real estate than most in the industry can even contemplate, let alone use in any meaningful sense.
+The volume of data is growing on a daily basis and many organizations are failing to use even a fraction of the data available to them.

 According to the recent 2017 Big Data Analytics Market Study from Dresner Advisory Services, big data adoption reached 53% in 2017 for the companies interviewed.
 This was up from 17% in 2015, with telecom and financial services leading the early adopters.
 This is a positive step, but it still means that most insight is being missed in corporate FS generally, and real estate specifically, making it harder for organisations to truly know their clients.

 The reason for this missing insight is because most data analysed currently is structured, whereas the data with most insight is unstructured, such as: news; earnings call transcripts; social media; multiple CRM systems; financial filings; call notes and email exchanges.

 Although this is where the true insight lays in real estate, a majority of CRM systems work only with structured data.
 CRM giant Salesforce itself has estimated that only 1% of a company's data is used by its CRM system, meaning that vast amounts of customer insight in real estate is left untapped.

 In retail banking, technology is used for automation of tasks and interactions, where the goal isn't to make staff more valuable, it is to replace them.
 That approach doesn't really work in the relationship-driven environment of real estate, where the focus for technology is to help staff be more efficient and manage lucrative client relationships much more effectively.